dorkamotorka/ebpf-map-metrics/README.md

 eBPF Iterators are a powerful feature that allows developers to iterate over kernel data structures efficiently.
-They facilitate detailed inspection and analysis by enabling safe traversal of complex data structures, making it easier to collect metrics, debug, and perform various monitoring tasks within the kernel space.
+They facilitate detailed inspection and analysis by enabling safe traversal of complex data structures, making it easier to collect metrics, debug, and perform various monitoring tasks within the kernel space (and send it back to the user space).